 Pennsylvania has always led America's production of energy.
 From day one, I have been focused on eliminating excessive regulations on energy producers in Pennsylvania.
-As the second largest electricity producing state in the country, Pennsylvania's industries and workers should continue to fuel our country's energy needs.
+As the third largest electricity producing state in the country, Pennsylvania's industries and workers should continue to fuel our country's energy needs.

-Unfortunately, President Obama's war on coal and the federal bureaucracy's excessive government regulations on the energy industry have caused many energy providers to close their production sites.
-While President Obama has given subsidies for failed green initiatives such as Solyndra, several coal-fired electricity plants in Pennsylvania have announced retirement or deactivation.
+Unfortunately, President Obama's war on coal and the federal bureaucracy's excessive government regulations on the energy industry caused many energy providers to close their production sites.
+While President Obama gave subsidies for failed green initiatives such as Solyndra, several coal-fired electricity plants in Pennsylvania have announced retirement or deactivation.
 Additionally, the Obama Administration rejected the construction of the Keystone XL Pipeline, which would have imported oil from Canada (our largest foreign trading partner) and created 20,000 jobs.

 Instead, much of our energy continues to come from the Middle East, a tremendously unstable region.
 Our dependence on Middle Eastern oil is a toxic habit that leaves our nation vulnerable to supply disruptions and deprives us of important economic benefits.

 Increasing our domestic production will alleviate our reliance on foreign oil, give certainty to the market, decrease prices, and create jobs.
 I support increasing domestic energy through the advancement of clean-coal technology and the safe exploration of new domestic energy sources such as the Marcellus Shale.
 In Pennsylvania, the Marcellus Shale rock formation is one of the largest natural gas reserves in the hemisphere.
 I believe this resource can be safely explored and tapped.
 By using smart practices and upholding appropriate state regulations, natural gas from the Marcellus Shale can make the United States a leader in energy production.